 is it that few churches have open forums where members can participate, ask

 questions, and share what God is doing in their lives?
 God

 says in Isaiah 1 to: "Come and reason together ..."

-it be that some, if not many, pastors ignore the apostle Paul's admonition for
+it be that most pastors simply ignore the apostle Paul's admonition for

 'every man' (in Rom.

-12:3) 'not to think more highly of himself than he ought' because they don't want
+12:3) 'not to think more highly of themselves than they ought' -- and his instructions for Church in I Corinthians

 I Cor.
 14:26-31 the Apostle Paul encouraged the saints to take part in church